My Account

 • Member, Society of Illustrators

-• Start your reverse-chronological resume by listing the last place you worked.
-Then work your way back to your earliest job.
-If you’re writing a freelance illustrator resume, you might want to try a skills-based resume instead.
+• Start with a reverse-chronological format. by listing the last place you worked.
+List your most recent job first, then work backward to your earliest role.
+For freelance illustraators, consider a skills-based resume instead.

-• Looking at resume templates is a great way to get inspiration.
-Start with a creative resume template, then modify it to suit your style to save time.
+• Browse resume templates for inspiration.
+Pick a creative resume template, then adapt it to fit your unique style and needs.

-• Save the file as a resume PDF.
-PDFs are ATS-readable and their layouts stay perfect.
+• Save your resume as a PDF.
+PDFs are ATS-friendly and they keep your formatting intact.

 Read more: Best Resume Types

-If you’re making a resume for your first job, make it an objective for a resume.
+If you’re starting out and making a resume for your first job, write a resume objective.
 Those focus on what you want to help your next employer do.

 Read more: How to Make a Resume Stand Out

-• Use the job titles in the job ad.
-(If they’re looking for a medical manual illustrator, don’t say you were a medical publication illustrator.)
+• Mirror the job title from the job posting.
+If they need a medical manual illustrator, don't list yourself as a medical publication illustrator—match their wording.

 Job gap?
 See our guide: Is It OK Not to Include Dates on Your Resume?
 Date Format